![]() |

 x-ray.
 External injury, such as overgrown nails that have curved into

 of problems.
-Tumors can also create problems with balance and
+Tumors can create problems with balance and

 locomotion.
 These can very strongly mimic WHS.
 Tumors of the abdomen or

 brain can create progressive difficulty with movement.
-These types of
+These kinds of

 problems can sometimes be diagnosed by ultrasound or exploratory surgery